daniel-lerch/openkool/docs/install.md

 1. Create a dump of your existing database
 2. Copy the file into the database container
 3. Import your database dump
-4. Skip database initialization in the web installation wizard
+4. Skip database initialization in the web installation wizard (step 6 above)

 ## Install in a subfolder
 It is possible to run OpenKool with a specific path base like https://domain.tld/kool.
 However, it is not recommended because most of the JavaScript code does not respect custom path bases.